 'This is not a dig at dads, it's a dig at our society—a society that applauds dads for handling the most basic of parenting duties + expects nothing short of perfection from mothers.'

-While patriarchy affects every human negatively, it is also true that anyone who is not a cis-het man has to face disproportionate harm in the hands of the heteronormative patriarchal structure.
+While patriarchy affects every human negatively, it is also true that anyone who is not a cis-het man has to face disproportionate harm at the hands of the heteronormative patriarchal structure.
 The same holds true in the case of parenting also.
-In the case of heteronormative couples raising a child, it is often the case that fathers are hailed for doing bare minimum while moms are expected to do the lion's share of the work even at the cost of their personal lives and careers.
-Mary Catherine Starr, a Massachusetts-based artist, yoga teacher and mother-of-two, recently highlighted these incredibly annoying—and infuriating—parenting double standards in a post shared to her @momlife_comics Instagram account.
+In the case of heteronormative couples raising a child, it is often the case that fathers are hailed for doing the bare minimum while moms are expected to do the lion's share of the work even at the cost of their personal lives and careers.
+Mary Catherine Starr, a Massachusetts-based artist, yoga teacher and mother-of-two, highlighted these incredibly annoying—and infuriating—parenting double standards in a post shared to her @momlife_comics Instagram account.
 Titled "An Illustrated Guide To The Double Standards Of Parenting," it struck a nerve with many on social media, quickly becoming her most popular post to date.

 Depicting some of the major differences in how society views moms versus dads, Starr wrote: "This is not a dig at dads, it's a dig at our society—a society that applauds dads for handling the most basic of parenting duties + expects nothing short of perfection from mothers (or even worse, shames them for every decision and/or move they make!).
 Dad taking his child to her pediatrician appointment?
 That's so great!
 What a helpful, wonderful guy!!
 Mom doing it?
 Obviously; it’s her job (whether she works or not).
 I could have drawn a million examples like these, but I think you get the point."